Water is an essential you need to store for emergencies. Not only do you need it for drinking, but you also need water for preparing food and hygiene.

 During a long-term disaster, you would eventually have to wash some clothes.
-Washing and rinsing clothes in basins wastes a lot of water, though.
+Washing and rinsing clothes wastes a lot of water, though.
 A better solution is to make a “bucket washing machine.”

 There are also plenty of water-conserving off-grid washing machines you can buy.